Palash90/site-assets/blogs/build-your-own-nn/README.md

 **Challenge to the readers:** I encourage the readers to implement their own formatting.
 I chose this formatting because I like it, you don't have to stick to this.

 ## _2D_ Matrix Operations
 In the previous operations, we treated matrices like rigid containers—adding or multiplying elements that lived in the exact same "neighborhood."
 However, to build a neural network, we need to support a few _2D_ operations as well.
+To perform these, we need to move around a little.

 The following are a few operations we are going to describe, write tests for and implement in our `Tensor`.